 Love it or hate it, Angry Birds is a massively popular game.
 Even if it may be a bit played out and past its prime, that doesn't make this any less entertaining: T-Mobile created a real-world, life-size Angry Birds Live game in Barcelona, controllable via an Android device.
 The results are cooler than you'd expect, and the short (1:40) video is worth a watch.

 Certainly puts a smile on your face, doesn't it?

 If you've had an Android phone for more than, say, 6 minutes, then there's a good chance that you have Angry Birds installed.
 Actually, there's a good chance that you all all three versions of Angry Birds installed - the original, Seasons, and the newest of the three: Rio (based on the movie of the same name).

 The latter has an update coming next week, dubbed Beach Volley, that will bring about several new levels, but this time the setting is a beach, and you won't be killing pigs or freeing birds.
-This go around you have an new, even more dangerous enemy: monkeys.

 You know what I hate?
 Having to start over from the beginning of Angry Birds every time I flash a new ROM.
 I won't have to deal with that for much longer, though - according to the official Twitter page of Rovio Mobile, they're working on the greatest thing to happen to Angry Birds since the slingshot.
 Yes, I'm talking about syncing.